dstanesc/FluidPatterns/doc/communication-layer.md

 > - Broadcasts the operation to all other connected clients; this is the “broadcast” part of total order broadcast.
 > - Stores the operation’s data (see data persistence).

-We will investigate in the sections  below how it is possible to offer such level of uncompromising reliability built on top of a protocol which offers no delivery guarantees (ie websocket).
+We will investigate in the sections  below how it is possible to offer such level of uncompromising reliability built on top of a protocol which offers no delivery guarantees (i.e. websocket).